 Individual 3-hour courses (including the mandatory License Law course) can be completed online for $20-$40 a piece.
 There are also complete CE packages for $150-160.

 Renewal Fee: $100+

-Every four years you have to renew your real estate license to keep it active.
+Every four years you have to renew your real estate license in GA to keep it active.
 In addition to meeting the continuing education requirement, you’ll also have to pay a renewal fee.

 The fees above are the absolute essentials that must be paid to get a license and keep it.
 Along the way there may be a few other expenses, like: Sample salesperson exams: $15-$25 Duplicate Certification of Accuracy Statement: $3.50-$15, depending on how requested Local realtor association annual fee: $100-$500, depending on the location National Association of Realtors annual fee: $150

 Marketing materials are another expense that real estate agents have to budget for right from the beginning.
 Those expenses can range from zero to thousands of dollars.
 It all depends on the marketing channels you use and the support you get through your broker.

 Wondering if it’s worth it?
 Find out how much money real estate agents in Georgia make.